Microscope Status Panel

 The numeric readout shows the spot size.
 Also, the label 'Spot' has a colored background indicating whether the current intensity is calibrated at this spot size: blue if intensity is in the directly calibrated range, light cyan if it is in the region outside that range where the calibration is extrapolated, orange if it is completely outside the range of a calibration, or magenta if there is no calibration on the current side of crossover.
 This feature can be disabled by adding a line 'ShowIntensityCalStatus 0' to SerialEMproperties.txt.

 + Opens an optional section with the following entries:

 This readout shows the percent C2 or C3 value or the illuminated area in microns for a Titan.

-This readout appears when electron dose is calibrated and shows the estimated dose rate incident on the specimen in electrons per square Angstrom per second) or the camera (in electrons per physical pixel per second).
+This readout appears when electron dose is calibrated and shows the estimated dose rate incident on either the specimen (in electrons per square Angstrom per second) or the camera (in electrons per physical pixel per second).
 The value is based on a dose calibration plus the change in beam intensity from that at which dose was calibrated, which is estimated from the beam and spot intensity calibrations.
 If any of the cameras are direct detectors, the S and C buttons will appear for switching between specimen and camera dose rates.
 They are enabled only when the current camera is a direct detector and an image has been taken that provides a scaling between specimen and camera doses.
 In Low Dose mode, the camera dose rate is based on the current magnification, spot size, and intensity, unlike in the camera setup dialog, where it depends on the defined properties of each Low Dose area.